xinyuhou94/xinyuhou94.github.io/_pages/about.md

 ## About Me ##
 * I am a Ph.D. candidate in the [Department of Economics](https://economics.wustl.edu/) at Washington University in St. Louis, under the supervision of Prof. [Philip H. Dybvig](https://dybfin.wustl.edu/).
 I expect to graduate in May 2022.
 * My research interests lie in Law and Economics, Corporate Finance, Banking and Economic Theory.
-My research on Law and Economics focuses on bankruptcy, corporate and tort.
+My current works focuse on corporate bankruptcy and liability.

 ### _Gambling for Redemption or Ripoff, and the Impact of Superpriority_